samuelgozi/firebase-firestore-lite/README.md

 const db = new Database({ projectId: 'sandbox', auth });
 ```

-The firestore instance will now make all of the requests with the authenticates user's credentials.
+The firestore instance will now make all the requests with the authenticates user's credentials.

 ## Working with references

 References point to specific documents or collections in a database.
-A reference doesn't really know anything about the data itself, In fact, you can and will use references with documents that don't even exist.
+A reference doesn't really know anything about the data itself, in fact, you can and will use references with documents that don't even exist.

-A Reference is just a helper class that encapsulates some helpful methods that are designed to save us(the devs) some time.
-But in their essence they are just a fancy abstraction over paths.
+A Reference is just a helper class that encapsulates some helpful methods that are designed to save us (the devs) some time.
+But in their essence, they are just a fancy abstraction over paths.

-Lets create one:
+Let's create one:

 ```js
 // Reference to a collection